-C:\Program Files\COMSOL\COMSOL56\Multiphysics\addins
+C:\Program Files\COMSOL\COMSOL63\COMSOL_Multiphysics\addins

 This section contains examples that illustrate solving practical tasks by accessing and manipulating the model object and using the built-in methods.
-Note that additional examples of user-defined methods are provided in the example applications of the Application Libraries accessible from the File menu.
+Note that additional examples of user-defined methods are provided in the Application Libraries, accessible from the File menu.